henghasaint/spiders/seek/README.md

 # About the script

-This script allows you to search for corresponding positions on the seek website by definition and save it to a csv file.
+This script allows you to customize keywords and then search for corresponding positions on the seek website and save them to a csv file.

 ## Features